 In May of 2014, the Minnesota State Legislature allocated $4.5 million (the first year) and $4.35 million of support per year thereafter, to fund research and biobusiness development initiatives that improve or increase access to regenerative medicine throughout the state.
 Read the bill.

-Improving the health of Minnesotans by advancing regenerative medicine therapies.
+Improving the health of Minnesotans by advancing regenerative medicine research, clinical translation, and commercialization.